 Administrators may select which 2FA methods are available to their users.
-All methods are allowed by default, but if your security model doesn't allow SMS, for example, de-selecting a method is a matter of navigating to Settings > Authentication > Two-factor authentication methods, and un-checking the box next to the method you would like to disable.
+All methods are allowed by default, but if your security model doesn't allow SMS, for example, de-selecting a method is a matter of navigating to Settings > Users > User Settings > Two-factor authentication methods, and un-checking the box next to the method you would like to disable.
 Don't forget to click Save!

 Administrators with a Power or Premier plan have the option to mandate 2FA for their users.
 The mandate can be applied for all users, or can be limited to administrators only.

 Users flagged as a Shared/Bot user are exempt from 2FA mandates.